algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/functionalspecification.md

 **Intended users of the software:**

-- **Job Seekers:** Citizens seeking employment, whether skilled or low-skilled, by highlighting their soft skills rather than formal qualifications.
+- **JobSeekers:** Citizens seeking employment, whether skilled or low-skilled, by highlighting their soft skills rather than formal qualifications.
 The goal is to help jobseekers find positions that match their soft skills.
 - **Companies:** Businesses of all sizes looking to attract candidates with the appropriate soft skills for available positions.

 ### 2.4 Use Cases for All Operations